SS Tzenny Chandris: Rescue

 At about 10:30 hrs the same aeroplane found floating wreckage.
 13 men were clinging to wreckage including a derrick boom that had floated free from the ship.
 They were trying to fend off sharks, so the aeroplane dived several times to drive the predators away.
 The aeroplane then fetched Mendota, which arrived at 12:30 hrs.
 The cutter rescued 13 men from the water and recovered the body of one dead man.
-A US Coastguard aircraft found a lifeboat about 90 nmi off Kitty Hawk, North Carolina.
+A U.S. Coast Guard aircraft found a lifeboat about 90 nmi off Kitty Hawk, North Carolina.
 It directed Mendota to the boat, from which the cutter rescued two survivors and recovered the bodies of three dead men.
 One of the survivors told his rescuers that another crewman had died in the boat shortly after the sinking on 13 November, so they had thrown his body overboard.
 Mendota landed the 15 survivors at Norfolk, where they were all admitted to the Marine Hospital.

 Most of the crew were Greek.
 One was English, Joseph Corrie.
 He said he was the last to leave the ship, and last to be rescued.
 He could not swim, so he clung to a piece of wood, which he used also to try to beat off sharks.

 Aftermath

 On 15 November one of the survivors, Third Engineer Kostas Palaskas, alleged that the wireless operator delayed transmitting the first SOS message for five hours because he was awaiting an order from Captain Coufopandelis.
 Palaskas alleged that he had to threaten the operator with a knife before he agreed to transmit the signal.
 However, when the Norfolk City Coroner convened an inquest in the hospital on 16 November for the four men whose bodies Mendota had landed in Norfolk, Palaskas withdrew his allegation, and denied that the ship had been unseaworthy.
 The four bodies were buried in Norfolk on 17 November.

 However, on 3 December 1937 Palaskas sued John Chandris for $7,300 in the Norfolk Division of the Federal District Court.
 Tzenny Chandriss sister ship Mari Chandris, which was in port at Newport News, Virginia, was attached to the lawsuit.
 On 9 December four other survivors filed claims for injury, hospitalisation, loss of personal effects, and unpaid wages.
 Their claims totalled $39,670, and were filed as interventions on Palaskas' lawsuit.
 Deputy marshals attached another of John Chandris' ships, Rockport which the Norfolk Shipbuilding & Drydock Co was overhauling, for the four new claims.

-On 18 December, John Chandris pled before Judge Luther B. Way that a US court had no jurisdiction over claims between Greek citizens over an event that took place outside US territorial waters.
-Secondly, under a 1903 treaty between Greece and the US, Greek consular officers have exclusive jurisdiction over claims by Greek seafarers against Greek ships or owners in the USA.
+On 18 December, John Chandris pled before Judge Luther B. Way that a U.S. court had no jurisdiction over claims between Greek citizens over an event that took place outside U.S. territorial waters.
+Secondly, under a 1903 treaty between Greece and the U.S., Greek consular officers have exclusive jurisdiction over claims by Greek seafarers against Greek ships or owners in the U.S..
 And thirdly, he claimed that he no longer owned Mari Chandris or Rockport, as he sold both ships to a fellow Greek four hours before Palaskas filed his claim.